Arksine/moonraker/docs/web_api.md

 Returns:

 `ok` when complete.
+!!! note
-Note that if `moonraker` is chosen, the return value will be sent prior to the service restart.
+    If `moonraker` is chosen, the return
+    value will be sent prior to the service restart.

 #### Stop a system service
 Stops a system service via `sudo systemctl stop <name>`.
 Currently